 The ability of cells to perceive and correctly respond to their microenvironment is incredibly important.
 It is the basis of development, tissue repair, and immunity as well as normal tissue homeostasis.

-Errors in cell signalling are responsible for diseases such as cancer, autoimmunity, and diabetes.
-Many of Molecular Hydrogen’s abilities to reduce oxidative damage and inflammation stem from its role as a cell signalling agent.
+Errors in cell signaling are responsible for diseases such as cancer, autoimmunity, and diabetes.
+Many of Molecular Hydrogen’s abilities to reduce oxidative damage and inflammation stem from its role as a cell signaling agent.

 Indications for Molecular Hydrogen

-Research based on over 700 scientific studies (www.molecularhydrogen.com.au/studies) on the potential health benefits of molecular hydrogen has shown a number of conditions, especially those with a strong oxidative and inflammatory element in their progression, may be improved by the therapeutic use of Molecular Hydrogen.
+Research-based on over 1000 scientific studies on the potential health benefits of molecular hydrogen has shown a number of conditions, especially those with a strong oxidative and inflammatory element in their progression, may be improved by the therapeutic use of Molecular Hydrogen.

 These conditions include, but are not limited to: